 Multiple members of Congress have raised concerns in recent hearings that the Chinese government is systematically acquiring U.S. intellectual property through both legal and illegal means, ranging from investing in U.S. technology companies to carrying out intelligence collection efforts at universities.
 At the other end of Pennsylvania Avenue, the Trump administration is reportedly considering implementing a set of tariffs, investment restrictions, and academic visa restrictions targeted at China as retaliation for exploiting U.S. intellectual property

-FBI director says China is taking advantage of the US’ open R&D system
+FBI chief says China is taking advantage of open US R&D system

 Several senators aired concerns about China’s intellectual property acquisition efforts last month at the annual Senate Intelligence Committee hearing on worldwide threats, one of the few occasions the panel meets in open session.

 Committee Chair Richard Burr (R-NC) said in his opening statement that foreign investments in certain companies are “jeopardizing the nation's most sensitive technologies” and that he hoped the hearing would touch on the “counterintelligence threat to our national academic research and laboratory construct.”
 Committee Ranking Member Mark Warner (D-VA) said he believes China is pursuing an “all-of-society approach to gain access to our sensitive technologies and intellectual property.”